§87. Oilfield site restoration fees

 A. There is hereby imposed on crude petroleum produced from producing wells in

-administration, collection, and enforcement of the fee imposed in this Section, and the
+apply to the administration, collection, and enforcement of the fee imposed in this Section,

-penalties provided by that code shall apply to any person who fails to pay or report the fee.
+and the penalties provided by that code shall apply to any person who fails to pay or report

-Proceeds from the fee, including any penalties collected in connection with the fee, shall be
+the fee.
+Proceeds from the fee, including any penalties collected in connection with the fee,

 B. There is hereby imposed on gas produced from producing wells in this state a fee